magento/devdocs/src/upgrade-compatibility-tool/run.md

 ### Output

-The SUT provides a report identifying the affected non-Magento modules and the severity and description of the problem for every issue encountered:
+The Upgrade Compatibility Tool provides a report identifying the affected non-Magento modules and the severity and description of the problem for every issue encountered:

 #### Example with a list of errors/warnings